Don’t Delay. Apply Today!

 The summer is quick drawing to a close and soon classes will start.
 It is not too late to apply.

 Attending an open house event is a great way to see what it is like when you become a LBC Charger!
 Friday, Sept.
 30, 2022 (in person/on campus)

-We are excited to have any prospective students visit our campus.
-Call or email us to make the arrangements.
+Our admissions team is excited to welcome any prospective students to visit our campus.
+Call, text or email us to make the arrangements.

 Whether you're waiting for a scheduled visit or unable to travel to campus, the virtual tour is a great way to get an overview of our beautiful campus.

 Due to the safety risk of large gatherings and the cancellation of many assessment tests, Lancaster Bible College is adopting a test-optional policy for students applying for admission to the first-year undergraduate class in the 2021-22 admissions cycle.

 Students who are unable to or choose not to submit SAT, ACT or CLT scores this year will not be at a disadvantage in our consideration of their applications.
 For purposes other than admission, standardized tests may be required.
 Scores may be submitted after students have received admission and prior to enrollment.